A review of the 2019 Slingshot RPM

-The old RPM and the New RPM fit into a category of it's own.
-If you want pure pop and slack, you'll want a crossover kite like the FX, The Dice, the Dash or you can go really hardcore and pick up a Slingshot Fuel.
+The old RPM and the new RPM fit into a category of their own.
+If you want pure pop and slack, you'll want a crossover kite like the FX, the Dice, the Dash or you can go really hardcore and pick up a Slingshot Fuel.
 Personally, I'm really impressed with the new RPM.
-The good low end power, the feedback and the mild yet consistent explosive pop was a welcomed change from last years model.
+The good low end power, the feedback and the mild yet consistent, explosive pop was a welcomed change from last year's model.
 If you're new to unhooking or working on improving your freestyle, you will not be disappointed with either generation.
-If you prefer something more advanced or agressive, go for a freestyle kite.
+If you prefer something more advanced or aggressive, go for a freestyle kite.
 Either way, the RPM will not hold you back.
 Have you seen the team that rides on these?

 Rygo throwing a Backroll Stalefish on the new RPM

 The original RPM was the first of its kind.
 It lead the the charge for modern crossover freestyle kites.
 Yet, it never got caught up in the hype as it was ahead of its time.
 It was the fastest of the the three-strut kites, the most responsive and versatile.
 Pro riders took it to competition, and new riders learned to ride on it.

 At the end of the day, with it having been around so long, everyone was simply bored hearing about it.
 There was nothing wrong with the original RPM.
 That said, I'm proud of Slingshot for this new campaign since the RPM wasn't getting the hype as it deserved.